x8080x2/XEN/user-package/README-DESKTOP.md

 - Leads list from `./files/leads.txt`
 - Logo files from `./files/logo/` directory

+## Mode 1 Requirements

+⚠️ **This application ONLY works in Electron desktop environment**
+- Requires all files to be present locally (templates, configs, leads)
+- No web browser compatibility
+- SMTP configurations must be in local `config/smtp.ini` file
+- Will show error messages if Electron API is not available

 ## Troubleshooting

+1. **"Mode 1 requires Electron API"** - This message appears when running outside Electron environment
-1. **"electronAPI is not defined"** - Make sure you're running the Electron app, not the web version
+2. **"electronAPI is not defined"** - Make sure you're running the Electron app, not in a web browser
-2. **Files not found** - Ensure your files are in the correct directories relative to the user-package folder
+3. **Files not found** - Ensure your files are in the correct directories relative to the user-package folder
+4. **SMTP config errors** - Check that `config/smtp.ini` exists and contains valid SMTP settings
-3. **Permission errors** - Run as administrator if needed, or check file permissions
+5. **Permission errors** - Run as administrator if needed, or check file permissions

 ## Logs